Terraform Cloud for Splunk setup instructions

 HashiCorp Terraform Cloud customers can integrate with Splunk® using the official Terraform Cloud for Splunk app to understand Terraform Cloud operations.
 Audit logs from Terraform Cloud are regularly pulled into Splunk, immediately giving visibility into key platform events within the predefined dashboards.
 Identify the most active policies, significant changes in resource operations, or filter actions by specific users within your organization.
 The app can be used with Splunk Cloud and Splunk Enterprise.

-Access and support for the Terraform Cloud for Splunk app is limited to customers in the Terraform Cloud Business tier.
+Access and support for the Terraform Cloud for Splunk app requires audit logging, which is available in Terraform Cloud Plus Edition.

 There are no special prerequisites for Splunk Cloud users.